Ahnfelt/react4s/README.md

 }
 ```

 This defines a component `OkCancel` that takes one String "prop" named `label`.
+You read props, state, etc. with the `get` object, which is only available where you can safely read from these.
 The `Boolean` in `Component[Boolean]` says that this component emits `Boolean` messages, which is done with the `emit(...)` method.
 The `render()` method is what renders your component,
 and the component is rerendered automatically when the props change or the state is updated.